bitst0rm-pub/Formatter/README.md

         Sublime Text > Packages > User > formatter.assets > config

-These files serve as _reference_ files for your final configuration.
-The full list of supported options and parameters can be found on plugins dev websites.
+You can use these files directly or place them in a location of your choice.
 Formatter provides only a set of default (original) config files to illustrate how it works.
 You might want to tweak and refine them to fit your needs.
-Your final config files can be placed anywhere you prefer.<br/>
+The full list of supported options and parameters can be found on plugins dev websites.<br/>
+Note: Do **not** use files with the suffix `.master.` as they serve as _reference_ files for your configuration and could be overwritten by any package updates.<br/>
-Note: It is recommended to explore this folder, as it may contain various other config files for the same plugin.
-Do **not** use _reference_ files with the suffix `.master.` as they could be overwritten by any package updates.
+It is recommended to explore this folder, as it may contain additional config files for the same plugin.

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`